A Guide to Oxfordshire’s Ancient Market Towns

 Henley

 Perfect for nature lovers, Henley-on-Thames is surrounded by green fields and wooded hills.
 It’s considered to be one of the prettiest market towns in the UK and is known particularly for its historic St Mary’s Church.
 Among rowing fans, it is also well-known for its annual Royal Regatta and attracts some of the world’s best rowers.
-There’s even a dedicate river and rowing museum to explore and you can take a boat down the river to get there.
+There’s even a dedicated river and rowing museum to explore and you can take a boat down the river to get there.

 Not a fan of rowing?
 No problem.
-Head to the magnificent Stonor Park which has been home to the Stonor family for 850 years.
+Visit the magnificent Stonor Park which has been home to the Stonor family for 850 years.
 The park is also dog-friendly, but dogs must stay on leads at all times and they are not allowed in the formal gardens or children’s Wonder Woods.

 House by a river in Thame, Oxfordshire.